 New Patient Registration

-Here is what to expect from your initial visit with
+Here is what to expect from your initial visit with our office:

 Please refrain from wearing cologne or perfume to any appointment, many of our patients can be medically bothered by airborne irritants.

 Please complete and bring to the appointment the completed new patient medical history form.